Jayson Molumby's Teammates On What Makes Him A Special Talent

 Improvement has been the key for Molumby who has grown into his role with Millwall and fellow Lion Aiden O’Brien believes that how well he’s fitted in with the group at the club has hugely helped his on field performances.

-“We’re such a tight-knit group and everyone is together so as soon as a new player comes in we make them feel at home straight away so they can worry about their football instead of being nervous around the lads and that helped him show us on the pitch what he can do and he’s been brilliant.
+“We’re such a tight-knit group and everyone is together.
+So, as soon as a new player comes in, we make them feel at home straight away so they can worry about their football instead of being nervous around the lads.
+That helped him show us on the pitch what he can do and he’s been brilliant.

 O’Brien continued, praising Molumby’s workrate and ability on the ball while outlining that he hopes the Cappoquin man can add a few goals to his game in the future.